a-a-k/edge-typer/README.md

 * a CLI (`edgetyper`) that turns traces into a typed service graph, builds chaos plans, and runs a Monte‑Carlo availability estimator;
 * an aggregator (`scripts/aggregate_replicas.py`) that merges per‑replica outputs into a static site;
-* an optional live pipeline that **post‑processes Locust CSV files** to compute live availability on the *same* grid (entrypoint × failure rate) as the model estimates, enabling a direct, apples‑to‑apples comparison.
+* a fixed live pipeline that **post‑processes Locust CSV files** to compute live availability on the *same* grid (entrypoint × failure rate) as the model estimates, enabling a direct, apples‑to‑apples comparison.

+> **Scope & reproducibility.** This repository is not a generic product.
+It is a reproducible experiment that targets the stock OpenTelemetry Demo workload (the Locust scenario shipped with `opentelemetry-demo`).
+Entry points are fixed ahead of time (`config/entrypoints.{txt,csv}`) and the Locust→service mapping is anchored in `config/live_targets.yaml`.
+The workflow never “guesses” entrypoints or routes; if those files do not match the workload, the run fails immediately.

 The availability estimator follows the **topological model** and **live success definition** described in the attached study: